The theory of avoided criticality in quantum motion in a random potential in high dimensions

 where $\sigma^j$ are Pauli matrices, and $V({\bf r})$ is the random potential, and look at its disorder averaged density of states $\rho(E)$, defined as always by \be \rho(E) =\frac 1 {L^d} \sum_m \left< \delta(E-E_m) \right>, \ee where $L$ is the size of the system, $E_m$ are exact energy levels, and the brackets denote averaging over the realizations of the random potential.

-Ref.~\cite{Fradkin2} argued that $\rho(0)=0$ if the disorder strength is below its critical value and $\rho(0)>0$ if it is above that value, in case when the random potential averages to zero $\left< V({\bf r}) \right>=0$.
+Ref.~[\onlinecite{Fradkin2}] argued that $\rho(0)=0$ if the disorder strength is below its critical value and $\rho(0)>0$ if it is above that value, in case when the random potential averages to zero $\left< V({\bf r}) \right>=0$.
 This seems to be supported by some of the available numerical studies of this model \cite{Herbut}.
 Thus we could take $\rho(0)$ as the order parameter of the transition potentially occurring in this model.
 However, it is clear that $\rho(0)$ cannot be exactly zero at any disorder strength.
-Indeed, a fluctuation of disorder which is constant over some (large) region of space, which one can term a rare region, shifts the energy of the eigenstates of the \rfs{eq:Weyl} resulting in some of them shifted towards zero energy, rendering $\rho(0)$ nonzero \cite{Nandkishore:rare}, an effect neglected in Ref.~\cite{Fradkin2}.
+Indeed, a fluctuation of disorder which is constant over some (large) region of space, which one can term a rare region, shifts the energy of the eigenstates of the \rfs{eq:Weyl} resulting in some of them shifted towards zero energy, rendering $\rho(0)$ nonzero \cite{Nandkishore:rare}, an effect neglected in Ref.~[\onlinecite{Fradkin2}].
 This invalidates using $\rho(0)$ as the order parameter.
 In the absence of other suitable candidates, one may conclude that there could not be a transition in this problem with a critical density of states.
 Yet this argument does not unambiguously rule out a genuine singularity in the density of states at a critical value of disorder.
-Despite this, subsequent numerical studies going beyond \cite{Herbut} together with some analytic arguments were able to resolve the absence of singularity in the density of states \cite{Radzihovsky2017,Ostrovsky2017} and argue in favor of the crossover replacing the transition in the model \rfs{eq:Weyl}.
+Despite this, subsequent numerical studies going beyond the earlier work of Ref.~[\onlinecite{Herbut}], starting from the work by Ref.~[\onlinecite{Pixley2016}], together with some analytic arguments were able to resolve the absence of singularity in the density of states \cite{Pixley2016,Pixley2016a,Radzihovsky2017,Ostrovsky2017} and argue in favor of the crossover replacing the transition in the model \rfs{eq:Weyl}.